 Easier said than done, though.
 If you're feeling intimidated by the idea of starting a fitness program, know that you're not alone.
-I've been through it myself.
-And it wasn't easy.
-But was it ever worth it.
+It isn't always easy, but it's worth it.

-From exclusive fitness centres to budget gyms, find a Montreal gym that fits your price range, lifestyle and preferences, from basic, no-frills weight rooms to full service fitness destinations.
+From exclusive fitness centers to budget gyms, you can find a Montreal gym that fits your price range, lifestyle and preferences, from basic, no-frills weight rooms to full-service fitness destinations.

 Miranda Esmonde-White is a Montreal stretch and strength trainer whose programs have helped breast cancer survivors regain mobility of their arms.

 Her moves trim everyday waistlines, make wattles disappear, and eliminate lower back pain.
 Olympic athletes refer to Miranda for help in improving performance, including Quebec diving world champion Alexandre Despatie.

 Even NHL hockey centers Talbot took a fancy to Miranda's ballet-inspired routines.

 The best part?
 You can either join a class in person or practice it daily for free.

 Muscular endurance and strength (particularly in the upper body), as well as enhanced flexibility, are just a few of the benefits rock climbing offers.